-If you’re looking to launch a crowdfunding campaign then you probably understand the importance of collecting email subscribers before launching.
+If you’re looking to launch a crowdfunding campaign then you probably understand the importance of collecting email subscribers prior to launching.

-Most campaigns do not just go viral.
+Most campaigns do not go viral by accident.
 They follow a specific set of steps to achieve viral growth.
 One of the most important factors is having an email list before you launch.

-Today I’m going to show you how to build a Kickstarter prelaunch page.
-I have used this exact formula to build a landing page which is converting over 50% of users from Instagram.
+Today, I’m going to show you how to build a Kickstarter prelaunch page.
+I have used this exact formula to build a landing page which converted over 50% of users from Instagram.

 You only need one page before you launch and it is really easy to put together.

-How I quickly built a landing page in less than an hour
+How I built a landing page in less than an hour

-I was surprised the first time I put together a landing page but I was able to put together the landing page in less than an hour.
-After the first week, it was already gaining over 50 emails a week from just Instagram alone.
+I was surprised the first time I put together a landing page: I was able to put it together in less than an hour.
+After the first week, it was already gaining over 50 emails from just Instagram alone.
 I was blown away at how effective Instagram was at driving traffic to a Kickstarter.

-Later on in the post I will show you what tools I recommend for quickly building a landing page.
+Later in this post, I will show you what tools I recommend for quickly building a landing page.
 It doesn’t have to be complex but you need to make sure that you have this one key element.